-The awards have been accounted for in accordance with IFRS 2 as cash-settled share based payments and the value of the liability recognised as at 31 December 2018 is £2.55m (2017: £1.72m).
+The awards have been accounted for in accordance with IFRS 2 as cash-settled share-based payments and the value of the liability recognised as at 31 December 2019 is £1.7m (2018: £2.5m).
 Management engaged an independent expert to value the share-based awards and the movement in the fair value of the year-end liability has been recognised in the Consolidated Income Statement within the charge for share-based payments.

-A number of assumptions have been made in valuing the awards, including the expected date of an acquisition, share-price volatility and the premium expected to be paid for acquiring the Company's shares.
+A number of assumptions have been made in valuing the awards, including the expected date of acquisition, share-price volatility and the premium expected to be paid for acquiring the Company's shares.

 Disclosure in respect of these awards is included in Note 30.